 - If you are unable to stand, perhaps your piano accordion is too heavy for you.
 You could exercise to build strength or get a smaller or lighter accordion.
 Accordions built today with new age materials, weigh substantially less than in the past.
 A disproportionately large accordion can be distracting.
 It should fit your body, be comfortable and have enough bass keys for you.

-- Perhaps getting more thickly padded shoulder straps for your instrument may help to distribute the weight and may also help If you have shoulder strap slippage.
+- Perhaps getting more thickly padded shoulder straps for your instrument may help to distribute the weight and may also help if you have shoulder strap slippage.

 - A back strap will keep straps from slipping off of your shoulders, but if you need assistance or must go through some gymnastics to secure it, then it may look like you are having a problem with it.
 Having someone help you with your back strap, backstage, will mean that you will be walking onto the stage with your accordion already on.
-You may not be able to see equipment and electrical lying around and could trip and fall.
-And that may be a problem.
+You may not be able to see equipment lying around and could trip and fall.
+And that could be a problem.

-- If you ask yourself, “What do other musicians do?”, the answer is: they walk confidently onto the stage, put their instrument on, perform while standing, then easily remove their instrument and leave the stage when finished.
+- If you ask yourself, “What do other musicians do?”, the answer is: they know their equipment, walk confidently onto the stage, put their instrument on, perform while standing, then easily remove their instrument and leave the stage when finished.
 Just as any professional musician would do with any instrument, you should strive to do the same with your accordion, without any problem.